Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 When to see a doctor

 Gangrene is a serious health condition, and not all its symptoms will appear at once.
-However, if you notice any of the symptoms mentioned above, you should consult your healthcare provider quickly, particularly if you notice Inexplicable pain anywhere in your body.
-Suppose it is accompanied by any other symptoms such as persistent fever.
-In that case, any changes in the colour of the skin of that area, including discoloration or turning purpose, paleness, red, black, etc., any other changes in the skin including warmth, blisters, swelling, or lesions mainly if some changes are persistent or hardness, coldness, or numbness in the skin, etc.
+However, if you notice any of the symptoms mentioned above, you should consult your healthcare provider quickly, particularly if you notice inexplicable pain anywhere in your body.
+Suppose it is accompanied by any other symptoms, such as persistent fever.
+In that case, any changes in the colour of the skin of that area, including discoloration or turning purple, paleness, red, black, etc., or any other changes in the skin, including warmth, blisters, swelling, or lesions.
+Mainly, if some changes are persistent or hardness, coldness, or numbness in the skin, it may be a sign to seek gangrene treatment without surgery at the earliest.

 Causes of gangrene